 Menus are planned by a staff of dietitians.
 An analysis of each menu is conducted to ensure compliance with regulations established by the State of California and the U.S. Department of Agriculture.
 Other equally important considerations include acceptability, cost, texture, color, and availability of meal components.
 Feedback from school sites is used to measure student acceptance.
 Breakfast and lunch menus are published in the Food Section of the Long Beach Press-Telegram on Thursday, on a recorded message at (562) 427-7923, extension 400 and on our web page.

-Each school day more than 75,000 meals are served throughout the district.
+Each school day more than 70,000 meals are served throughout the district.
 At elementary schools, students may purchase a complete meal or milk.
-At secondary schools, students have a variety of complete meals to choose from or may elect to purchase individual items from a broad list of available a la carte foods and beverages.
+At secondary schools, students have a variety of complete meals to choose from.

 At elementary schools, middle schools and senior high schools, an automated point of sale (POS) system is in operation.
 This system streamlines data collection and provides students the opportunity to interact with a computer in a business environment.
 Students are issued either a bar coded meal card to be scanned or a Personal Identification Number (PIN) to be entered into the computer to determine their meal eligibility and to record the transaction.
 Students not eligible for free or reduced price meals may establish a prepaid meal account and pay in advance or may elect to pay daily.
 (The requirement to pay does not apply at the non-pricing schools.)